With summertime commencing, the warm weather brings about some of the peskiest annoyances of summer.

 The fact is that only female mosquitoes bite.
 They need the nutrients in human blood to produce eggs, and their mouth is designed to pierce human skin and suck the blood out.

 Male mosquitoes, on the other hand, only eat plant matter and flower nectar.

 2. Mosquito Illnesses Are Not Serious

 Over the last 13 years, mosquito-related illnesses have actually tripled in the United States alone.
-Between the years of 2004 and 2016, there were over 640,000 reported cases.
-There were also nine new germs spread by mosquitoes during this time.
+Between the years 2004 and 2016, there were over 640,000 reported cases.
+Mosquitoes also spread nine new germs during this time.

-However, certain people may develop very serious symptoms after being bitten by a mosquito infected with West Nile virus that in rare cases can even cause death.
+However, certain people may develop severe symptoms after being bitten by a mosquito infected with West Nile virus that, in rare cases, can even cause death.
 And a Zika infection during pregnancy can cause birth defects.

 3. Having Alcohol in Your System Doesn’t Make a Difference

 Have you ever noticed that mosquitoes tend to bother those that have had the most to drink?